Trapti04/CRNN_with_CTC/README.md

 ## Prediction

 As is shown in the introduction image, CRNN only accepts image that has single line of word.
-Therefore, we must provide bounding boxes for the whole reciept image.
+Therefore, we must provide bounding boxes for the whole receipt image.

 1. Put image under folder `./data_test/` and bounding box text file under `./boundingbox/`, the name of image file and text file must correspond.
-The example test file can be found [here](https://drive.google.com/open?id=107WIMIzcD00EycMVy9VGvYiTGr_ySPOj)

 2. Download pre-trained model from [here](https://drive.google.com/open?id=1X3_pNnLNEdwEcgiFrtwvc4uYXzkZ9Zjw) and put the weight file under `./expr/` folder